Premier League top scorers: Who will win the 2018/19 Golden Boot?

 Premier League top scorers are battling to the end for a chance at winning the prestigious Golden Boot award for 2018/19.

-Tottenham hero Harry Kane record back-to-back top scorer awards before Mohamed Salah’s outrageous 32-goal haul for Liverpool sealed last season’s award.
+Tottenham hero Harry Kane recorded back-to-back top scorer awards before Mohamed Salah’s outrageous 32-goal haul for Liverpool sealed last season’s award.

 Both players are firmly in contention for the honour this time around with just a handful of games left to be played.